 Hiking to Calico Tanks

 The park trail map rates the hike to Calico Tanks as Strenuous.
 From the parking lot to the tank is a little over 2 miles roundtrip.
 Even though the parking lot was full there are other hikes in the area and lots of people practicing rock climbing.
 The first part of the hike follows an actual path.
 There weren’t that many people on the trail when we first started.
 The weather in January was sunny and comfortable.
 I wouldn’t want to do this hike if it was hot outside, because there is little to no shade.
 After about 1/2 mile the trail becomes less clear cut and the hike becomes “choose your own adventure.”
-There are places that you can hop from rock to rock.
+There are places where you can hop from rock to rock.

 There are a few signs along the way to let you know that you are still going the right way.
 Basically, you are heading up through a small canyon.
-The actual Calico Tanks is a natural holding pool for water.
+The actual Calico Tank is a natural holding pool for water.
 I’ve heard that the water dries up in the warmer months.
 We made it to the tank in a little over an hour with plenty of time for exploring and taking pictures.
 After the tanks, you want to continue going up and you will be rewarded with an amazing view of the Las Vegas strip and valley.
 We took in the view and took lots of pictures.

 Hiking Down From Calico Tanks